GreyElaina/barffine/README.md

    ```shell
    docker pull ghcr.io/greyelaina/barffine:latest
    ```
-2. Prepare a `.env` file (see below) and a data directory on the host for the SQLite file, then start the container:
+2. Prepare a `.env` file (see below) and a data directory on the host for the SQLite + doc-data files, then start the container:
    ```shell
    docker run -d \
      --name barffine \